MAHcodes/fulgore/README.md

 <hr>

-> **Disclaimer:**
+> [!NOTE]
-> I am not an expert in Gleam and the code in this repository may not follow best practices, so use it for inspiration rather than as a learning resource.
+> **Disclaimer:** I am not an expert in Gleam and the code in this repository may not follow best practices, so use it for inspiration rather than as a learning resource.

 ## Learning resources
 - [Gleam Tour](https://tour.gleam.run/)